 Same as for Empor with a couple of RPs and mini cams.

 So I'm not sure if I accidentally climbed this route - we were shooting for Empor, but rather than heading up left into the V-notch, I headed straight up a small crack, which ended with a loose hold in a crack next to a VERY thin horizontal crack below a blank face.
 Rather than heading left, like this route seems to suggest, I headed right on the crazy-thin horizontal - basically toesmears on nothing, match on tiny crimper, and huge move right to a crimp on the far right end of the horizontal.
 Yellow TCU in the horizontal.
 After getting up on the small ledge to the right of the horizontal, a couple pieces up a short crack, and then another long traverse right.
 I ended up traversing out to the arete, to some jugs, but couldn't get any gear, and didn't want to run it out up the face, so I continued traversing around the arete to a head-sized pillar-flake, slinging that and finishing on the roof of Northwest Corner.
 It was probably a 30-ft unprotected traverse, which was really stupid, but I couldn't seem to figure out how to do anything else.
 Is that this route, or did I do some strange new variation?

 I think you may have been off route from the Empor for sure.
 The direct 5.8 finish to the Empor is very obvious from the v-slot ramp.
 If you belayed after turning the corner left on the first pitch of the Empor, there would be a 12 foot crack running straight up.
 It then diagonals right for about 10 ft then heads up a smaller corner diagonal left.
 It is very straightforward.
 If my memory serves, you may have been on the face left of this crack.
 Not sure what that is.
 Either way.
-I wouldl go back and do the above finish :)
+I wouldl go back and do the above finish :) It is great climbing.